 • Purchase fixtures you feel will achieve the desired effects and mock these up in the evening to see how they look at night.
 If you are looking for a variety of different fixture styles to choose from in the Triangle, we would recommend checking out a Durham or Raleigh lighting showroom to give yourself the best chance at finding a fixture that you are obsessed with!

-• Low voltage lighting can be installed without an electrician’s help, whereas it is best to have a licensed electrician for installation of 120 volt.
+• Low voltage lighting can be installed without an electrician’s help, whereas it is best to have a licensed electrician for the installation of 120 volts.

 • Hide uplight fixtures with foliage and make sure lights are not aimed at neighbor’s windows.

 • Lights mounted in trees should be accessible by extension ladder for seasonal adjustment and lamp changes.

 Add candles, luminaries, and tiki torches to create a festive or romantic mood to complement your permanent lighting effects.
 Have fun with your lighting design.